FN America FN 303 Non-Lethal Weapon System

 EoF non-lethal effects (NLE), or EoF-NLE, include a variety of techniques ranging from Mechanical Advantage Control Holds, or MACH (the use of movement, body positioning, and leverage to maintain control of a non-compliant individual in close-quarters combat [CQC]), to non-lethal weapon (NLW) systems such as oleoresin capsicum (OC) sprays, long range acoustic hailing devices, Active Denial Systems (ADS), and even stun grenades that can provide effects at significant ranges.

 An example of a ranged NLW system is the FN America’s FN 303 Launcher.
 The system is similar in configuration to standard small arms individual weapon systems such as police or military shotguns when loaded with non-lethal rounds, except that it is pneumatically powered by air and keeps impact forces low enough to be used at fairly close ranges while maintaining accuracy and the desired non-lethal effects at longer ranges.
-Similar to other non-lethal projectile weapons, the FN 300 can be expected to cause penetrations at very close ranges (~2.5 inches of ballistic gelatin at 15 feet1).
+Similar to other non-lethal projectile weapons, the FN 300 can be expected to cause penetrations at very close ranges (~2.5 inches of ballistic gelatin at 15 feet).

 The FN 303 is constructed from durable lightweight polymer and includes standard flip-up iron sights as well as an integrated MIL-STD 1913 (Picatinny) top mounting rail for attachment of optical or electronic sights and other accessories.